 This is an overview of how scheduling works in nova from Pike onwards.
-For information on the scheduler itself, refer to Filter Scheduler.
+For information on the scheduler itself, refer to Compute schedulers.
 For an overview of why we’ve changed how the scheduler works, refer to Scheduler Evolution.

 The scheduling process is described below.